 Work and employment has seen a drastic change for the last few years.
 The COVID-19 pandemic made businesses switch to remote work, adapt alternative work schedules and introduce other means of retaining the existing workforce and saving costs.
 Casual contract employment has become increasingly popular recently as businesses look for flexibility in their operations and show increased interest in cost-cutting approaches.

 It is a common misperception that contract workers are not employees simply because of their limited length of service and benefits.
-In reality, they are entitled to some employee benefits and even an increased compensation, not mentioning other responsibilities that you are obliged to carry out as an employer according to your state laws and regulations.
+In reality, they are entitled to some employee benefits and even increased compensation, not to mention other responsibilities that you are obliged to carry out as an employer according to your state laws and regulations.
 To avoid risks associated with casual contract workers, continue reading.

 What Is a Casual Contract?